chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

           -13.7358 -106.5008   -5.7497

 * Now run the next section **B** to find the neighbours of the vertex you located in task 1 above.
 Remember to change the vertex on line 21 `ciftivind=` to point to your vertex.
-If all goes well then you should see the same vertices you observed in `wb_view`.
-One thing to note is that  `wb_view` (and in fact the GIFTI XML also) starts indexing vertices from 0 while matlab starts indexing from 1.
-So we have had to add 1 to our index to create the correct index for use in matlab.
+If all goes well then you should see the same vertices you observed in **wb_view**.
+As already mentioned  **wb_view** (and the GIFTI XML) start indexing vertices from 0 while the **gifti matlab library** starts indexing from 1.
+So we need to add 1 to the index we obtained from **wb_view** to create the correct index for use in matlab.

         matlabvind=ciftivind + 1;

 ![select all vertices](../img/task2_findvertices.png)

-* The code logic looks at all the columns of the faces matrix and picks out the lines that include our vertex and then does a union to create a set of vertices without duplication.
+* The code looks at all the columns of the faces matrix and picks out the lines that include our vertex and then does a union to create a set of vertices without duplication.
 The faces matrix contains a row for every triangular face.
 So below for example the vertices 119116, 119106 and 119115 are connected as a face.

 Find 119116 in column 1: